Build an inline checkout

 of your page.

-In this sample, we have two tables for our items and our totals:
+In this sample, there are two tables for our items and our totals:

 - Our items table has a header row and a body row that's got some zero values in.
 We'll add a row for each item on our checkout later.

 - Our totals table has a header column for the totals we'd like to show to our customer.
-There are
+There's

 id